 EVLT - Endovenous Laser Therapy Los Angeles

-At Nu Vela Vein Center, we are pleased to offer varicose vein treatment with Sciton’s Pro-V, one of the best treatment systems for endovenous laser ablation (or closure) of incompetent saphenous /perforator veins, the root cause of most varicose veins.
+At Nu Vela Laser and Vein Center, we are pleased to offer varicose vein treatment with Sciton’s Pro-V, one of the best treatment systems for endovenous laser ablation (or closure) of incompetent saphenous /perforator veins, the root cause of most varicose veins.
 The closure of problematic saphenous/perforator veins (not visible to the naked eye) is of crucial importance for the achievement of lasting relief from symptoms associated with chronic venous insufficiency or varicose veins, and for creating conditions where it becomes possible to achieve predictable and long term improvement in the appearance of branch varicosities and other smaller unsightly veins.

-The Sciton Pro-V laser used at Nu Vela Vein Center is a newer generation, FDA approved laser that uses an optimal wavelength of 1319 nm.
+The Sciton Pro-V laser used at Nu Vela Laser and Vein Center is a newer generation, FDA approved laser that uses an optimal wavelength of 1319 nm.
 This wavelength is ideal for vein ablation, because unlike some of the older laser systems used for EVLT, it targets the vein wall itself, and not the blood content of the vein.
 The result is a fast and comfortable varicose vein ablation with smooth recovery experience.
 Note that since the introduction of the Endovenous Laser ablation technique in the early 2000’s, over one million procedures have been performed worldwide.
 In published clinical studies, the success rate of varicose vein treatment using Endovenous Laser Treatment ranges from 93-95 percent for the saphenous veins, with minimal side-effects or complications.
 In our experience with the more current Endovenous Laser Treatment system, this success rate runs at higher than 95 percent, an outcome as good or better than surgical ligation and stripping.

 Thermal Vein Ablation and EVLT